tbs89/aws-ml-image-classification/README.md

 - Enter AWS through the gateway in the course and open SageMaker Studio.
 - Create an instance notebook using <code>ml.t3.medium</code> instance and <code>Pythorch 2.0.0 Python CPU Optimized</code> image.
 - Upload the necessary filess of the project in order to run our project:
-    - hpo.py: script to train the model for hyperparamenter tuning
+    - <code>hpo.py:</code> script to train the model for hyperparamenter tuning
-    - train_model.py: script to train model using debugging and profiling hooks
+    - <code>train_model.py:</code> script to train model using debugging and profiling hooks
-    - inference.py: script to deploy and inference
+    - <code>inference.py:</code> script to deploy and inference
-    - train_deploy.ipynb: main notebook to download our data and make all the process for our project
+    - <code>train_deploy.ipynb:</code> main notebook to download our data and make all the process for our project
-    - [OPTIONAL] test-photos-of-dogs folder contains random pictures of dogs in order to inference the deployed model
+    - [OPTIONAL] <code>test-photos-of-dogs</code> folder contains random pictures of dogs in order to inference the deployed model
-    - [OPTIONAL] results_inference will contain the results of there predictions
+    - [OPTIONAL] <code>results_inference</code> will contain the results of there predictions